telerik/document-processing-docs/knowledge-base/resolving-namespace-conflicts.md

 ---
 title: Resolving Namespace Conflicts in Telerik Document Processing Libraries
-description: This article demonstrates how to resolve namespace conflicts when using Telerik Document Processing in a .NET Core project with both .NET Standard and .NET Framework versions installed.
+description: This article demonstrates how to resolve namespace conflicts when using Telerik Document Processing in a .NET Core project with both .NET Standard and .NET Framework packages/assemblies referenced.
 type: how-to
 page_title: How to Fix Namespace Conflicts in RadSpreadProcessing for Document Processing
 slug: radspreadprocessing-resolving-namespace-conflicts
-tags: radspreadprocessing, document processing, namespace, extern alias, .net core, .net standard
+tags: spreadprocessing, document, processing, namespace, extern, alias, net, core, standard
 res_type: kb
 ticketid: 1673450
 ---